 Three months behind on your mortgage in Connecticut puts you at a specific and important threshold.
 Federal regulations prohibit lenders from filing a foreclosure complaint until 120 days of delinquency — which means at exactly three months behind, you are approaching the end of the pre-filing window.
 This is the last period where you can act to keep the matter entirely out of Connecticut's court system.

 Connecticut's judicial foreclosure process — once it begins — involves Connecticut Superior Court, a formal complaint, a 30-day response deadline, and potentially the state's strict foreclosure mechanism with a court-set Law Day.
+Under CGS § 49-31l, when the complaint is served, the lender must attach a mediation program notice and the homeowner has 15 days from the return date to file a mediation certificate.
+Under CGS § 49-15, the court can open and modify a strict foreclosure judgment before law days pass.
 None of that has started at three months.
 The pre-filing window is still open.
 The question is what to do with it, and how quickly.

 Connecticut is one of the most complex judicial foreclosure states in the country.
 A complaint filed in Connecticut Superior Court initiates a process that can run 12 to 24 months, accumulates significant court costs, and eventually leads to either the state's strict foreclosure mechanism (where a Law Day is set and title passes if the homeowner does not redeem) or a foreclosure by sale in equity-rich situations.